migramirez2/Harmony-ONE/progress/theo-fandrich.md

 Launch Metamask portfolio style platform on Harmony for Bridge, Swap, Buy, and Lend.
 Increase wBTC bridge tvl by $50k as we usher in bitcoin adoption.

+2024-03-18 Mon: Tested galxe and began set up for Harmony Quest.
+Worked on various figma designs for Portfolio.
+Began discussions with CoVault, bitlayer, and Partie.

 ---

 2024-03-15 Fri: Began harmony portfolio design and set up for webapp.
 Coordinating Band integration with qidao for Mai.
 Tested hyperliquid.